jlesage/TygerCaddy/README.md

 Caddy based reverse proxy app with web GUI
 ![alt text](https://github.com/morph1904/TygerCaddy/raw/master/TygerCaddy/assets/img/screenshot.png)

-# INFO!
 This project is still under heavy development.
-Should be suitable for every day use but bugs and sweeping changes are expected.
+It should be suitable for every day use but expect bugs and sweeping changes.

 __*Although this app uses Caddy, we are not affiliated with or endorsed by the Caddy team.*__